 FOG refers to Fats, Oil, and Grease from food preparation, food services and kitchen clean up.
 It is generated in most types of restaurants and food service establishment kitchens.Why is FOG a problem?

-When poured down the drain, FOG can build up in pipes, pumps, and equipment, causing significant problems in the community’s sewer system and wastewater treatment plants.
+When poured down the drain, FOG can cool and congeal in pipes, pumps, and equipment, causing significant problems in the community’s sewer system and wastewater treatment plants.
 Typical problems include sewer line blockages that can lead to sewer overflows and spills that cause environmental and health hazards, odors, property damage, and loss of customers.Why should I care about FOG?

-All restaurants and food service establishments in Lake County are required to install, utilize, and properly maintain gravity grease interceptors (Lake County Sewer Use Ordinance §605 and §606).
+All restaurants and food service establishments in Lake County are required to install, utilize, and properly maintain gravity grease interceptors or hydro mechanical units (Lake County Sewer Use Ordinance §605 and §606).
 Penalties for non compliance range from fines to disconnection of service.What are some proper FOG handling and storage methods?

 - NEVER pour cooking oil or grease into sinks, floor drains, or into a parking lot or storm drains.

-- Dispose or recycle cooking oil & grease through a licensed waste hauler or grease recycler.
+- Dispose or recycle cooking oil & grease through a licensed waste hauler or grease recycle.